Written by Ken Green

 Handicap Parking: Designate appropriate parking for handicapped persons.
 Provide provisions for handicapped exhibitors to request special consideration if needed.

 Insurance for People Movers and Barrel Rides: Our insurance company will provide coverage for people movers and barrel rides.
 There is no additional cost for either the people mover or barrel ride.
 However there are requirements that need to be adhered to insure coverage.
 Under insurance on our website are listed the requirements for each.
 Several of the requirements listed for people movers require us to review pictures of your people movers.
-They are to be sent to Dick Tombrink.
+They are to be sent to Jeff Fenske.
 No pictures of the barrel rides are required but you need to adhere to the requirements listed.

 Key Personnel: Consider providing various colored vest for personnel working the event that can be called upon for assistance, such as parking, set-up, forklift, security, safety, etc.